joao-svalencar/mapar/README.md

 ### Download

-To install the development version of this package the user must run:
+To install the stable version of this package the user must run:

 ```{.r}
 # install.packages("devtools")